 Transfer Duty Payable (Stamp Duty): $8750.00

-Note that this is general advice only for the purposes of explain stamp duty valuations in Queensland which are now called transfer duty valuations.
+Note that this is general advice only for the purposes of explaining stamp duty valuations in Queensland which are now called transfer duty valuations.

 Can I reduce the amount owed?

 There are several concessions and exemptions that you may be eligible for including a First Home Buyers concession and a Family Business concession, and exemptions on the death of an owner or for charities.
 Some family law exemption from transfer duty also exist.

 When is a valuation necessary?

 If the market value of the property is not clear, for example if the property market is rapidly changing in your area, it may be necessary to get a formal valuation.

-A valuation is not always required to assess the amount of Stamp Duty payable on a property transaction.
+A valuation is not always required to assess the amount of transfer duty (stamp duty) payable on a property transaction.
 A property valuation is usually required when the property is being transferred without any matching payment, as the underlying value of the property is unclear.
 The Commissioner may also require a revaluation if they do not agree with a lodged value, for example if the stated property valuation falls dramatically above or below the assessment for similar properties in the area.